 Many students do not feel the need to shop for loans, but $4,000 for an afternoon’s worth of research is a lot.
 It may not seem like a large amount now, especially if you space it out over ten years, but as a working adult, $4,000 adds up quickly.
 It could add to the down payment on a house or serve as the total down payment for a car.

 Also, don’t forget to consider more creative options when it comes to shopping for education financing, such as using peer-to-peer lending sites.
 New technology, like Achieve Lending’s student loan search engine and comparison tool allows students to competitively shop interest rates between traditional private lenders along with these creative options with ease.

-What other ways you think student loan can be made cheaper?
+What other ways do you think student loans can be made cheaper?